-I’m glad I made the decision to move on.
 It is too easy to stay in a job even when we are not happy because we see it all around us.
 People stay.
 Colleagues and bosses give you a hard time over small things because they are unhappy but decided to stay, instead of moving on when the time came.
-Now I’m not talking about quitting your commitments the moment it gets rough, and walking out the door half way through a tough day (although that might be necessary one day and would be so Hollywood worthy).
+I am not talking about quitting your commitments the moment it gets rough, and walking out the door half way through a tough day.
+(Although that could also be necessary one day and would be so film worthy.)

-I’m talking about enduring one tough day after the next, enduring one outburst from that colleague that unfortunately is your direct boss after the next, enduring only tasks that you know you’re not meant for.
-Tasks that you don’t put your heart into.
+I am talking about enduring one tough day after the next, enduring one outburst from that colleague that unfortunately is your direct boss after the next, enduring only tasks that you know you are not meant for.

-But staying in a job that you know makes you unhappy for reasons such as “I’m scared.” or “My parents don’t want me to quit.” or even “I’ve spent three years studying to be in this job.” is ultimately not helping anyone.
+Staying in a job that you know makes you unhappy for reasons such as “I’m scared.” or “My parents don’t want me to quit.” or even “I have spent three years studying to be in this job.” is ultimately not helping anyone.

-Today, seven months after I quit my inner-city desk job, I put in my resignation at my cruisy island desk job, and I’m counting down the days to be ‘finally free’, or more so, to find my buzz again..
+Today, seven months after I quit my inner-city desk job, I put in my resignation at my cruisy island desk job, and I am counting down the days to be ‘finally free’, or more so, to find my buzz again.